Table of Contents

+A stroke is a cerebrovascular accident or CVA which is characterized by loss of adequate blood supply to the brain.
 Ischaemic stroke is defined as a circulatory disorder of a specific region of the brain.
 This illness is quite common in our society and manifests in many different causes and symptoms.
 As it is very vulnerable tissue, the brain must be quickly and adequately treated to minimize any long-term damage.

 Cerebral blood supply

 An ischaemic stroke results in minimal neuronal circulation, and subsequent failure of the neurons.
 In order to understand this illness, its effects and its classifications, you should be very familiar with the anatomy behind the supply of blood to the brain.

 - Essentially the brain is supplied by two circulatory systems, anterior and posterior circulation.
 The AA.
 Carotidinterna forms the carotid artery system.
 At the base of the brain the A. carotid divides in the so-called carotid T into the A. cerebri media and the A. cerebri anterior and thereby forms an anterior circulation.
 A. cerebri media supplies the majority of the white brain matter, portions of the frontal, temporal and parietal lobe, and the basal ganglia.
 The A. cerebri anterior ensures circulation of the structures near the median and the margo superior cerebri.